 What to Expect from Gastric Bypass Surgery at Houston UT MIST

 With laparoscopic surgery, the entire surgery is performed through several small incisions in your abdomen.
 A tiny camera called a laparoscope is inserted into one of those openings, enabling your surgeon to see on a video monitor the interior of your abdomen.
 He then inserts thin surgical instruments through the other small incisions to complete your bypass.

-Recovery from Roux-en-Y Bypass Surgery
+Recovery from Roux-en-Y Gastric Bypass Surgery

-Risks of Gastric Bypass
+What Are the Risks of Gastric Bypass Surgery in Houston?

 If you are ready to make a positive change in your life, request a consultation online or call our office at (713) 892-5500 for more information about how you can start on your path to better health and wellness.